Curvature estimates for hypersurfaces of constant curvature in hyperbolic space: Introduction

 This note is organized as follows.
-In section 2, we first briefly describe the method of solution for the asymptotic problem (\ref{req1})-(\ref{req2}) as exhibited in \cites{JGA,JEMS,SGAR,JDG}, then we list formulas and facts that will be used in later sections with references to their proofs.
+In section 2, we first briefly describe the method of solution for the asymptotic problem (\ref{req1})-(\ref{req2}) as exhibited in \cite{JGA,JEMS,SGAR,JDG}, then we list formulas and facts that will be used in later sections with references to their proofs.
 In section 3, we adapt the method from section 4 in \cite{SGAR} to improve the curvature estimate in \cite{JEMS}.
 With the aid of our assumptions (\ref{my assumption1}) and (\ref{my assumption2}), the curvature estimate will hold for all $\sigma \in (0,1)$ which then yields theorem \ref{my theorem} and hence partially extends the main theorem in \cite{JEMS}.
 We emphasize that it is here and only here in \cite{JEMS} that we modify, everything else has already been perfectly established and will remain intact.
 Finally in section 4, we prove corollary \ref{my corollary}.
 For more information about the asymptotic Plateau problem in hyperbolic space, see \cite{Rosenberg-Spruck,Nelli-Spruck,AJM,JGA,JEMS,SGAR,JDG} and the references therein.

-After this work was completed, we learned of the recent preprint of Lu \cite{Lu}, which uses a different method to solve (\ref{req1})-(\ref{req2}) for $f=H_{n-1}$.
+After this work was completed, we learned that Lu \cite{Lu} solved (\ref{req1})-(\ref{req2}) for $f=H_{n-1}^{1/(n-1)}$ and $K=K_{n-1}$ by a different derivation for the curvature estimate, which employs a concavity inequality of Ren-Wang \cite{Ren-Wang-1}.
 Another new paper concerning the asymptotic Plateau problem is \cite{Sui-Sun-CPAA}.

+\begin{remark} In fact, Ren-Wang's inequality holds also for $f=H_{n-2}^{1/(n-2)}$ and $K=K_{n-2}$ in dimension $n \geq 5$; see \cite{Ren-Wang-2}.
+Therefore, Lu's work \cite{Lu} entails that \eqref{req1}-\eqref{req2} is solvable for $f=H_{n-2}^{1/(n-2)}$ and $K=K_{n-2}$ in dimension $n \geq 5$.
+However, Ren-Wang's inequality for $H_{n-2}^{1/(n-2)}$ does not hold in dimension 4; see the counterexample at the end of section 3 in \cite{Ren-Wang-1}.
+Note that this case corresponds to the constant scalar curvature equation $H_{2}^{1/2}=\sigma$ in dimension 4, which still remains open for $\sigma \in (0,\sigma_0]$. \end{remark}